WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 What could still go wrong?
 --------------------------

-The classification "verifiable" unfortunately means very little.
+The classification "reproducible" unfortunately means very little.
 It means that at the random point in time that we decided to verify the code to match the app, the code actually did match the app.
-It does not mean that the next update will or that the prior one did and it does not mean that the verifiable code is not doing evil things.
+It does not mean that the next update will or that the prior one did and it does not mean that the reproducible code is not doing evil things.

 In fact, we believe the most likely scenario for an exit scam is that the wallet